eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/deploy.md

 1.1 Start project
 -----------------

-Using the power of `cookiecutter`, this single command provides a pretty solid starting point for any new project.
+Using the power of [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/), this single command provides a pretty solid starting point for any new project.

 ```bash
 cookiecutter gh:{{cookiecutter.github_username}}/cookiecutter-datascience